junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror/SPN-Horror-whole-novel.md

 "That, plus South Dakota in a storm season."
 Bobby grumbles, wheeling into the living room with a beer by hand.

 "Is that why you called us?
 I can't find any demon activity in the area though, no suspicious death, no missing people report.
-I mean, sure, the lightening storms look suspicious, but we might need something more than weather to find Lucifer."
+I mean, sure, the lightening storms look suspicious, but we might need something more than funky weather to find Lucifer."
 Sam looks up from his laptop, glancing at Bobby.

 Bobby doesn't answer for a minute, taking a drag on the beer before speaking again.

 Dean turns back from the window, looking at him.
 "Bobby?"

 "There is something," Bobby lifts the bottle, leaving it on the desk with far too many layers of books and notes to see the desk.
-"You wouldn't notice unless you live here."
+"You wouldn't notice unless you are here."

 "Which is?"
 Dean prompts impatiently.